SystemFw/blog/content/posts/tailrec.md

 ```

 Fibonacci is often used as a motivating example to learn
-tail-recursion because the version we've just written is exponential,
+tail recursion because the version we've just written is exponential,
 and starts getting pretty slow as we increase `n`.

 So, tail recursion to the rescue!